elastic/elasticsearch-metrics-reporter-java/README.md

 ## Next steps

-* Integration with Kibana would be awesoe
+* Integration with Kibana would be awesome
 * Releasing an accompanying dashboard application, which shows some of the realtime monitoring features using percolations